 Signing a memorandum of sale is generally seen as the first step of the buying/selling process.
 While it is not a legally binding document, it acts as an informal precursor to the final contract and plays an essential part in surveying and investigating the property.
-Most property sales are agreed over the phone and therefore a memorandum of sale provides written evidence from the vendor that an offer has been accepted.
+Most property sales are agreed over the phone and therefore a sales memorandum provides written evidence from the vendor that an offer has been accepted.

 When is a memorandum of sale issued?

 Your estate agent will draft the document once you make or receive an offer and it is accepted.
 It should be received via post or email as soon as possible after a verbal sale has been agreed.
 At this stage, neither the buyer or seller are legally obligated to follow the conditions of the memorandum and therefore it is subject to change or negotiation.